 Four-time Local’s Choice Award winner for Best Live Entertainment, The Jefferson Inn in Southern Pines features live music four nights a week, or enjoy Hollywood blockbuster soundtracks and classical Bach during North Carolina Symphony concerts at nearby Pinecrest High School.

 Outdoors enthusiasts will find plenty to do here.
-At Reservoir Park a 95-acre lake invites fishing and boating.
+At Reservoir Park a 95-acre lake invites fishing, canoeing and paddle boarding.
 You’ll find 10 miles of hiking and nature trails and even an 18-hole disc golf course.
+Need a place for that family reunion?
 The Aberdeen Recreation Center, Picnic Shelter & Gazebo are available for rent through the Aberdeen Parks and Recreation Department.
 It’s a great start to a summer afternoon spent on the 2-mile lake trail and enjoying the water by boat (no gas engines).

-In addition, pack a picnic and head to Hillcrest Park, where disc golf and volleyball courts beckon.
+In addition, you can head to Hillcrest Park in Carthage where disc golf and volleyball courts beckon.
+Just recently opened, the Splash Pad at Hillcrest Park is a great way to cool down.
 You’ll also find baseball/softball fields and concessions.
 In Southern Pines, Weymouth Woods Sandhills Nature Preserve introduces visitors to longleaf pine forests that once filled millions of acres in the Southeast, along short easy trails.
 It’s also home to the oldest longleaf pine tree.
 Learn about indigenous flora and fauna in the visitor center too.